 For complete seminar information, driving instructions, and trip planning, view or print this handy guide.

-Smith researches on-site at the Pennsylvania Archives, State Library of Pennsylvania, Pennsylvania State Law Library, Historical Society of Pennsylvania, military repositories (including David Library of the American Revolution and US Army Military History Institute), religious & denominational repositories, county courthouses, and local historical and genealogical societies.
+Smith researches on-site at the Pennsylvania Archives, State Library of Pennsylvania, Pennsylvania State Law Library, Historical Society of Pennsylvania, military repositories (including David Library of the American Revolution and US Army Military History Institute), religious and denominational repositories, county courthouses, and local historical and genealogical societies.
 Southern border county research includes frequent on-site visits to repositories in Baltimore and various Maryland counties, West Virginia, and Virginia.

 He is a speaker and educator for local, regional, and national events including the Institute of Genealogy and Historical Research and Salt Lake Institute for Genealogy.
 He has written books and journal articles and is an expert in Proprietor and Commonwealth land records, mapping, and land placement.